Faire/mjml-react/README.md

 ## Options

-mjml-react sets the following MJML options when rendering to HTML:
+@faire/mjml-react sets the following MJML options when rendering to HTML:

 ```js
 {